Become a magistrate

 Magistrates are volunteers who hear cases in courts in their community.
+They can hear cases in the criminal court, the family court, or both.

 Each case is usually heard by 3 magistrates, including a magistrate who is trained to act as a chairperson.